rmgibbo/wetfe/web/docs/ontology.md

 Crucially, the former class of problems is ubiquitous (for humans at least), and the latter is a fallacy.

 Let's summon the Primicorn yet again, and suppose our friend is still fervently advocating for its veracity.
-This time, they bring a pencil to the proverbial table.
+This time they bring a pencil to the proverbial table.

 "Look," they say, as they sketch a remarkable proof that P is _clearly_ not NP -- but it hinges on the existence of a Primicorn.
 At this, we are reflexively tempted to declare it a neat line of logic that is hopelessly lost by false assumptions.
 But, caught up in their excitement, we instead re-examine the Primicorn, there in the crux of the proof.